joarleymoraes/imgy/README.md

 At `zappa_settings.py` you SHALL change:

 - `profile_name`: which is the AWS CLI profile we will use for deployment.
 Make sure it has ADMIN permission.
 - `s3_bucket`: the S3 bucket where we will store our (zappa) deployment packages.
+You don't need to create in AWS, Zappa will do it for you.

+You MAY also configure:
+- `aws_region`: the AWS region to where you want to deploy the app

+At `imgy/settings.py` you SHALL change:
 - `imgy_bucket`: the S3 bucket from where we will get input images.

 You MAY also configure:

-- `aws_region`: the AWS region to where you want to deploy the app
--  `imgy_cache_max_age`: Define the cache Control header max-age in seconds/
+-  `imgy_cache_max_age`: Define the cache Control header max-age in seconds.

 ### Deploy